rowlandcoping/portfolio-client/README.md

     - `crtl/shift/p`
     - `git:Clone` (please note you will need to connect VS Code to Github first)
     - select your cloned repository and where you want to save it locally.
-3) I've been using node version manager to keep the version updated and also avoid clutter, so once you have the repo open, in the terminal:
+3) I've been using Node Version Manager to keep the version updated and also avoid clutter, so once you have the repo open, in the terminal:
     - `nvm install node`
     - `npm install`
     - `npm run dev`